lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 I have different versions of Wine on my system which I use for different purposes.
 - **Game Porting Toolkit.app**: I use this if I want to use D3DMetal graphics API.
 Only downside is that this build uses an old version of Wine (7.7), so there are some bugs (e.g. window sizing, unable to download games, etc.).
 Don't use it to install Steam games.
 This is possible thanks to Apple's Game Porting Toolkit (GPTk): A translation layer that combines Wine with D3DMetal (which supports DirectX 11 and 12).
 - **Wine Devel.app**: I use this if I want to use DXMT or DXVK graphics API.
 This build uses a recent version of Wine (10.13).
 - **CrossOver.app**: I don't use this, but it contains some useful files that I can use with other Wine builds.
-See [CrossOver](2025-09-11-playing-windows-games.md#crossover) section in [MoltenVK](2025-09-11-playing-windows-games.md#moltenvk) for more details.
+See [[2025-09-11-playing-windows-games#Install CrossOver|Install CrossOver]] for more details.

 | Prefix                    | Build Name       | Version     | Graphics API(s)                | Description                   |
 | :------------------------ | :--------------- | :---------- | :----------------------------- | :---------------------------- |